abraunegg/onedrive/docs/application-config-options.md

 _**CLI Option Use:**_ `--space-reservation '100'`

+### stream_flush_threshold
+_**Description:**_ This configuration option controls how many items are accumulated during native `/delta` enumeration before they are processed and cleared.
+Processing at each bundle boundary once this threshold is reached keeps peak memory usage bounded to approximately the threshold size, rather than growing to the size of the entire drive.
+This is relevant for very large accounts where accumulating the whole `/delta` response before processing would otherwise exhaust available memory.

+_**Value Type:**_ Integer

+_**Default Value:**_ 5000

+_**Config Example:**_ `stream_flush_threshold = "5000"`

+_**CLI Option Use:**_ *None - this is a config file option only*

+> [!NOTE]
+> A value of `0` disables streaming and restores the previous behaviour of accumulating the entire `/delta` response before processing.
+Increasing this value raises peak memory usage with no material throughput benefit; decreasing it lowers peak memory usage at the cost of more frequent database checkpoints.

 ### sync_business_shared_items
 _**Description:**_ This configuration option controls whether OneDrive Business | Office 365 Shared Folders, when added as a 'shortcut' to your 'My Files', will be synced to your local system.